Mom and Dad with Crying Baby | The Milky Box

 How to Help Prevent Hiccups in Your Baby

-Families can rest assured that most of the time, baby hiccups tend to pass on their own with very few tricks needed.
+Families can rest assured that most of the time, baby hiccups tend to pass independently, with very few interventions needed.

-When prevention is needed, parents and caregivers can count on The Milky Box for nutrition to soothe sensitive tummies while providing a formula that closely mimics breast milk.
+Parents and caregivers can count on The Milky Box for nutrition to soothe sensitive tummies while providing a formula that closely mimics breast milk when prevention is needed.

 Frequently Asked Questions